Cwarcup/personal-blog/data/blog/Data-Structures/classes.md

 A data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

-## ES2015 Class Syntax Overview
+# ES2015 Class Syntax Overview

 [JS Class Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)

-### What is a class?
+## What is a class?

-- a blueprint for creating objects with pre-defined properties and methods.
+A class is a blueprint for creating objects with pre-defined properties and methods.

-## The Syntax
+## Class Syntax

+- The method to create new objects **must** be called **constructor**.
+- The **class** keyword creates a constant, so you can not redefine it.

 ```js
 class Student {